Forschung

 - Rational engineering of biomaterials for tissue regeneration

-We have recently succeded in the rational design of new molecules with bone tissue regenerative properties (Biomaterials 2023; 297:122105).
+We have succeded in the rational design of new molecules with bone tissue regenerative properties (Biomaterials 2023; 297:122105).

 A Sweet Solution to a Cracking Problem: Scientists Design New Bio-Inspired Molecules to Promote Bone Regeneration. https://tud.link/nuxi